-For questions please contact our office at 816-233-9888.
+For questions please contact our office at 816-233-9888

-Contact Dr. Schaefer's team if any of the following are present:
+Contact Dr. Schaefer and see contact info if any of the following are present:

-- Painful swelling or numbress
+- Painful swelling or numbness

-- Unrelenting pain
+- ➤ Unrelenting pain

 - > Fever (over 101° it is normal to have a low-grade fever for the first day or two following surgery) or chills

 - Redness around incisions

 - Color change in knee or leg

 - > Continuous drainage or bleeding from incision (a small amount of drainage is expected)

-- > Difficulty breathing
+- Difficulty breathing

 - Excessive nausea/vomiting

-If you have an emergency after office hours/weekend, contact our office to be directed to the on call physician If you have an emergency that requires immediate attention, proceed to the nearest emergency room.
+^{}If you have an emergency after office hours/weekend please contact our office to be directed to the physician on call.

+If you have an emergency that requires immediate attention, proceed to the nearest emergency room.